JetBrains/kotlin-web-site/pages/docs/reference/java-interop.md

 | `String[]`    | `kotlin.Array<(out) String>!` |
 {:.zebra}

-Note: the static members of these Java are not directly accessible on the [companion objects](object-declarations.html#companion-objects) of the Kotlin types.
+Note: the static members of these Java types are not directly accessible on the [companion objects](object-declarations.html#companion-objects) of the Kotlin types.
 To call them, use the full qualified names of the Java types, e.g. `java.lang.Integer.toHexString(foo)`.

 ## Java generics in Kotlin